 Here are some of the highlights:

 Inveraray Castle is the fairy-tale home of the Duke and Duchess of Argyle.
-We didn’t go inside, but grounds are impressive enough for a quick visit.
+We didn’t go inside, but the grounds are impressive enough for a quick visit.

 Inveraray Jail is one of the country’s best-preserved jail and courtroom complexes.
-It’s now a museum but the costumed characters were a bit much for us.
+It’s now a museum, but the costumed characters were a bit much for us.

 The War Memorial is a great spot to take in the views of Loch Fyne.